Uberspace/lab/source/guide_fittrackee.rst

 Please follow the :manual:`PostgreSQL <guide_postgresql>` guide to configurate PostgreSQL.

+After that `create fittrackee database  <https://samr1.github.io/FitTrackee/en/installation.html#from-pypi>`_

 Web Backends
 ------------

 With web backends you can connect Fittrackee running on port 5000 by default to the frontend to make it accessible from outside.
 Please follow the instructions :manual:`Web Backends <web-backends>`.

 Optional: Redis
 ---------------

 We need Redis for task queue (if email sending is enabled and for data export requests) and API rate limits.

-Please follow the :lab:`Redis <guide_redis>` guide to setup redis.
-By default, Redis does not run on a port with us, but provides a Unix socket under ``/home/$USER/.redis/sock``.
+Please follow the :lab:`Redis <guide_redis>` guide to setup redis with one variation: By default, Redis does not run on a port with us, but provides a Unix socket under ``/home/$USER/.redis/sock``.
 Either one has to adjust the configuration of the Fittrackee application or change the Redis configuration from `port 0' to 6379.

 Optional: Emails
 ----------------